ravpacheco/check-name/README.md

 *The response time will likely be a few seconds long on the first request, because this app is running on a free Heroku dyno.
 Subsequent requests will behave as normal.*

+Easiast way:

+`curl -i -X GET https://check-name.herokuapp.com/verify/Rafael%20Pacheco`

+If you need more details take a look the following links 👇

 ## Endpoints

 [`/verify`](docs/verify.md)